AndydeCleyre/this-and-that/content/posts/broot-zsh/index.md

 ## Filters

-As you type anything but space, slash, or colon, files and folders are fuzzy filtered by pathname.
+As you type almost anything but space, slash, or colon, files and folders are fuzzy filtered by pathname.

 But you can change this by prefixing your filter with